강의

 This is the table of contents and key keywords you will learn in this course.

-If there are any unfamiliar keywords, make sure to master them thoroughly with this opportunity.
+If there are any unfamiliar keywords, make sure to grasp them firmly this time.

 1. What is an Operating System

-• Definition and Functions of Operating Systems,
+• Definition and functions of operating systems,

 Hardware managed by the operating system